NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/formatting/formatting-bold.md

 Use bold text sparingly.
 Do not use bold to emphasise text.

 {% include components/inset-text.html
-text='Find out more about how to use <a href="https://service-manual.nhs.uk/content/formatting#bold-italics-and-underlining" target="_blank">bold in the NHS Digital service manual</a>.' classes='nhsuk-u-margin-top-2'
+text='Find out more about how to use [bold in the NHS Digital service manual](https://service-manual.nhs.uk/content/formatting#bold-italics-and-underlining).' classes='nhsuk-u-margin-top-2'
 %}